 Eli Lilly launched such a case against Canada, demanding $500 million for the government's enforcement of its own patent standards.
 Often initiatives to improve laws are chilled by the mere filing of such an "investor-state" case.
 In other instances, countries eliminate the attacked policies.

-Pharmaceutical companies tried to expand their ability to attack government policies to reduce medicine prices in agreements such as the recently defeated Trans-Pacific Partnership (TPP).
+Pharmaceutical companies tried to expand their ability to attack government policies to reduce medicine prices in agreements such as the recently defeated TPP.
 They say adding these outrageous terms to NAFTA is their top priority.